 My workplace, the Singapore campus of James Cook University has been receiving awards for community spirit and engagement.
 We have students volunteering and singing at PAssion Arts events and even at the Purple Parade!

-But that was the thing, all these awards were really due to the effort of the students.
-To me, it felt like the university was taking credit for our students’ sacrifice.
-I wanted to get staff to get in on the act.
+But that was the thing, all these awards were really due to the effort of the students and I wanted to get staff to get in on the act too.
 With that in mind, I planned a little something to kickstart the cycle of giving among my colleagues by doing something during Giving Week.

 - Whomever finds it, must do good with it